oneralon/migrate-mongo-ts/README.md

 ````

 ### Using npm packages in your migration scripts
-You can use use Node.js modules (or require other modules) in your migration scripts.
+You can use use Node.ts modules (or require other modules) in your migration scripts.
-It's even possible to use npm modules, just provide a `package.json` file in the root of your migration project:
+It's even possible to use npm modules, just provide a `package.tson` file in the root of your migration project:

 ````bash
 $ cd albums-migrations
 $ npm init --yes
 ````

-Now you have a package.json file, and you can install your favorite npm modules that might help you in your migration scripts.
+Now you have a package.tson file, and you can install your favorite npm modules that might help you in your migration scripts.
 For example, one of the very useful [promise-fun](https://github.com/sindresorhus/promise-fun) npm modules.

 ### Using MongoDB's Transactions API